PaulineLne/ClusterChar/README.md

 ### ClusterChar

+## Aim
-\#\#Aim Univariate and multivariate characterization of a clustering process with ggplot2.
+Univariate and multivariate characterization of a clustering process with ggplot2.
 Calculate partition evaluation measures.

+## Installation
-\#\#Installation After unzipping the project.
-For install package in
+For install package in local: After to download and unzipping the project.
-local:

     if(!require(devtools)){install.packages("devtools")}
     if(!require(roxygen2)){devtools::install_github("klutometis/roxygen")}